How To Rank a Service Area Business (SAB) in Multiple Cities

 Google Business Profile is an essential tool for marketing your business.
 It makes it easier for people who need your services to find you.
 But what if you are a service area business?

-Ranking outside your main zip code is notoriously difficult because Google prioritizes local searches based on which businesses have a physical address within the specified area.
+Ranking outside your main zip code is notoriously tricky because Google prioritizes local searches based on which businesses have a physical address within the specified area.

 And, the further you venture out from your physical address, the more competition there is.
-You may only have ten or so competing businesses within your own zip code, but that number balloons to dozens the further you go out.
+You may only have ten competing businesses within your zip code, but that number balloons to dozens the further you go out.

 Google Business Profile Areas Served